meltyourface/blank/posts/Idea-to-Form/Sanctum-Genesis-Creating-Sacred-Space-Ritual/index.md

 ## Title: The Sanctum Genesis Ceremony

-Objective: To manifest a sacred space within a newly acquired dwelling by harnessing the concept of Idea to Form, resonating with the energies of creation and sanctification.
+**Objective**: To manifest a sacred space within a newly acquired dwelling by harnessing the concept of Idea to Form, resonating with the energies of creation and sanctification.

-Materials:
+**Materials**:

 1. A large, clean cloth for the altar (preferably white)
 2. White candles (5 to 7)